terraform-cisco-modules/terraform-intersight-easy-imm/README.md

 4. Integrate your VCS Repository into the TFCB Orgnization following these instructions: <https://www.terraform.io/docs/cloud/vcs/index.html>.
 Be sure to copy the OAth Token which you will use later on for Workspace provisioning.

-5. You will need access to a vSphere infrastructure.
-You will use this to install the Intersight Assist Appliance and provision the Kubernetes (IKS) Cluster.

-6. You will log into your Intersight account and create the following targets.
-Please refer to Intersight docs for details on how to create these Targets:

 ## VERY IMPORTANT NOTE: The Terraform Cloud provider stores terraform state in plain text.
 Do not remove the .gitignore that is protecting you from uploading the state files to a public repository in this base directory.
 The rest of the modules don't have this same risk

 ## Obtain tokens and keys

-Follow the base repository instructions to obtain values for the following variables:

 ### Terraform Cloud Variables